 - Great performance

-- Comes with a lot of built-in tools and languages support
+- It comes with a lot of built-in tools and languages support

 - A bit expensive

-- Can seem a bit outdated UI wise
+- It can seem a bit outdated UI wise

 5. Vim – The Ubiquitous Text Editor